gdt050579/content_scan/README.md

 A `Content` is any addressable byte source.
 It exposes a logical `path` (used for identification and filtering), a `size`, and a `read(offset, count)` method that returns a borrowed slice.

-An in-memory implementation and a file-backed one are provided:
+Three implementations ship with the crate — an in-memory one, a file-backed one, and a directory marker:

 ```rust
 BufferContent::<MyType>::new(buffer, "path.ext");